The evolution of Content Management Systems

 That’s not to say that headless CMSs don’t have incredibly powerful DXP capabilities, either.
 They do, but they just give you this digital power in more manageable chunks.
 Let’s put it like this:

 Monolithic DXPs are like playdough.
 To change them, you must break their structure.
 Headless digital estates are more like Lego.
-To change them you just need to assemble your blocks and add to their structure.
+To change them, you just need to assemble your blocks and add them to their structure.

 Profound works with leading brands to help them improve their customer experience.
 Our commitment to putting the customer first means we objectively help our clients select and implement the most suitable CMS for their needs.